Tennessee Titans vs. Houston Texans NFL Week 11 Odds, Plays and Insights for November 21, 2021

 - Tennessee is 3-2 against the spread, and 4-1 overall, at home.

-- In five home games this year, Tennessee has gone over the total twice.
+- Tennessee has gone over the total twice in five home games this year.

-- Houston has one win against the spread, and is 0-5 overall, in away games.
+- Houston has one win against the spread, and is 0-5 overall, away from home.

-- This season, in five away games, Houston has gone over the total once.
+- This year, in five road games, Houston has hit the over once.

-- The average point total in Texans away games this season is 46.4 points, 1.9 more than this contest's over/under (44.5).
+- The average point total in Texans away games this season is 46.4 points, 1.9 more than this matchup's over/under (44.5).

 Powered by Data Skrive.